20 soccer drills for coaches and players 2026

-In this article we present 32 football drills, which are suitable for players of all ages, to develop mastery of the four basic aspects of football: passing, shooting, defending, and dribbling.
+In this article we present you with 20 soccer drills, suitable for players of any age, which serve to master the four basic aspects of soccer: passing, shooting, defending and dribbling.

-Any dream pursued in life has its complications, its challenges, its difficulties.
-In fact, without them, dreams would probably be a little less of a dream.
-Some are achieved through perseverance, others through determination, or through patience.
-But in few, perhaps none, is work as important as in the dream par excellence of so many boys and girls: to be a professional footballer.
+Any dream you pursue in life has its complications, its challenges, its difficulties.
+Without them, in fact, dreams would probably be a little less of a dream.
+Some are achieved through perseverance, others through perseverance, or patience.
+But in few, perhaps none, is work as important as in the dream par excellence of so many children: to be a professional soccer player.

-Because football, or that is our philosophy, is work.
+Because soccer, or that is our philosophy, is work.
 It is perseverance and training.
-It is the ability to do one’s best, not only as a mean to reach a goal, but as a path that one must learn to enjoy.
-In which, even if the ultimate objective is not achieved, the enjoyment, pride and satisfaction is there, in all those hours of work and improvement.
+It is the ability to strive to the maximum, not only as a means to reach a goal, but as a path to learn to enjoy.
+In which, even if the ultimate goal is not achieved, the enjoyment, pride and satisfaction is there, in all those hours of work and improvement.

-Training is, for us, both a mean and an end, something necessary but also fun.
-So here we bring you the 20 basic football drills for the development of a footballer.
-So that you, either you are a player or a coach, can use them at any time, and you can follow our philosophy on your own.
+Training is, for us, both a means and an end, something necessary but also fun.
+For all these reasons, here we bring you the 20 basic soccer drills for the development of a soccer player.
+So that you, whether you are a player or a coach, can use them at any time, and you can follow our philosophy on your own.

-We can also highly recommend our online football/soocer course course if you want to get ahead in your drills with UEFA PRO Coach Pablo Huerga.
+We also recommend our online soccer course to learn new tricks and generally improve your soccer level with UEFA PRO coach Pablo Huerga.

-We see less and less on the football pitch the “canchero” player, as they call him in Argentina.
-The one who faces the ball, doesn’t cut himself off and throws a bicycle kick, a dribble, or a back-heel.
-That football of the street, which we often believe has been lost with the arrival of the academic model.
-Although we don’t agree, absolutely not.
-Because even in a school you can learn to play as if you spent days and nights on a pitch in Rio de Janeiro, and here we bring you some exercises for that purpose.
+The “canchero” player, as they call him in Argentina, is less and less common on the soccer field.
+The one who faces, does not cut himself off and throws a bicycle kick, a dribble, a back-heel.
+That soccer of the street, which we often believe has been lost with the arrival of the academic model.
+Although we do not agree, not at all.
+Because even in a school you can learn to play as if you spent days and nights on a pitch in Rio de Janeiro, and here we bring you some exercises to do just that.

 Dribbling: one on one

-No one will deny that Neymar Jr. is, now, the player with the best ball handling in the world.
-His dribbling is fabulous, his control of the ball is out of this world, as if it were stuck to his boot.
-Is there a way to achieve such technical quality, or is that only possible with basic conditions within the reach of very few?
+No one will deny that Neymar Jr. is, today, the player with the best ball handling.
+His dribbling is fabulous, his ball control is out of this world, as if it were glued to his boot.
+Is there any way to achieve such technical quality?
+Or is that only possible with basic conditions within the reach of very few?

-Becoming Neymar is very difficult, that’s for sure, but being a wide player, a winger with the ability to face his defender, is possible with hard work.
-A basic and simple exercise for this is to define a space and carry out a series of one-on-ones between two players.
-The learning process is twofold: not only do you learn how to face and dribble, gaining resources for one-on-one play, but also how to defend these situations.
-And the best thing is that it is very fun, very competitive.
+Becoming Neymar is very difficult, that is clear, but being a wing player, a winger with the ability to face his defender, is possible with hard work.
+A basic and simple exercise for this is to delimit a space, and carry out a series of one-on-one between two players.
+The learning process is twofold: not only do you learn how to face and dribble, gaining resources for the one-on-one, but also how to defend those situations.
+And the best thing is that it is a lot of fun, very competitive.

-This video by Jonathan Mendoza is a great way to apply this exercise in groups as small as one of two people: all you need is an attacker, a defender, a small, delimited goal to attack and, if there are more than two players, take turns.
+This video by Jonathan Mendoza is a great way to apply this exercise in groups as small as one of two people: you only need an attacker, a defender, a small delimited goal to attack and, if there are more than two players, take turns.

 ➔ Fun rating: 4/5

-➔ Equipment needed: Ball and objects of any kind to mark out a goal.
+➔ Equipment needed: ball and objects of any kind to delimit a goal.

 Simple exercise with cones

-But of course, it is not always all about group exercises.
-In football, certain qualities can also be worked on individually, and handling, or dealing with the ball, is something that a player can work on individually.
-Moreover, it should be noted that this is increasingly necessary, and for all positions in a football team: as we are seeing in this World Cup 2022, even goalkeepers like Unai Simón must have an excellent way of dealing with the ball, handling the different contact surfaces on the foot.
+But not everything has to be group exercises, of course.
+In soccer you can also work on certain qualities individually, and driving, or dealing with the ball, is something a player can work on on his own.
+Moreover, it should be noted that this is increasingly necessary, and for all positions of a soccer team: as we are seeing in this World Cup 2022, even goalkeepers like Unai Simon have to have an excellent deal with the ball, handle the different contact surfaces that are on the foot.

-A good way to improve your ball handling is to dribble through cones set up in an enclosed space.
-A great example is this video exercise from BetterSoccerDrills, which explores different ways of dribbling and can be carried out almost anywhere.
+A good way to improve your ball handling is to dribble through cones arranged in an enclosed space.
+A great example is this video exercise from BetterSoccerDrills, which explores different ways of dribbling and can be performed almost anywhere.

 ➔ Fun rating: 2/5